VioletViolaVi/Milestone-Project-1/README.md

 ## Testing

 - Navigation bar links:

   1. Launch the BusyBakes website to display its homepage on screen.
-  2. Ensure the background colour is DarkGoldenRod whilst waiting for the background image, from Unsplash, and the rest of the website to load.
+  2. Ensure the background colour is DarkGoldenRod, with the linear gradient colours of a shade of black and dark blue, whilst waiting for the background image from Unsplash and the rest of the website to load.
   3. If on a mobile or tablet screen, click the bars icon in the top right hand corner, for the dropdown menu of the website's different sections.
 If on a laptop or desktop monitor, access the menu on the navigation bar located across the top of the screen.
   4. Click on each menu link one by one.
   5. Check that clicking on the link sends the user to the respective section of the website without leaving the BusyBakes website.
-  6. Use the W3C Markup Validation Service to check that there are no other coding issues with the navigation bar.
+  6. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the navigation bar.
+  7. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the navigation bar.

 - Price tag:

   1. Open the BusyBakes website homepage and scroll down to the part of the paragraph that shows the cost of the membership.
-  2. Ensure both the crossed out and more expensive price and the reduced price of the membership are clearly visible to the user.
+  2. Ensure both the crossed out, more expensive price and the reduced price of the membership are clearly visible to the user.
-  3. Use the W3C Markup Validation Service to check that there are no other coding issues with the homepage.
+  3. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the home section.
+  4. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the home section.

 - Sign up button:

   1. Scroll down the whole website and click on each sign up button that appears, one by one.
 Omit clicking on the form’s sign up button in the process.
   2. Check that every sign up button, except the form’s, sends the user to the sign up form section of the website.
-  3. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up button.
+  3. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the sign up button.
+  4. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the sign up button.

 - Sign up form:

+  1. Open the BusyBakes website and scroll down to the sign up form.
-  1. In the email form box, enter an invalid email address without an “@” to elicit an alert informing the user to enter a valid email address with an “@”.
+  2. In the email form box, enter an invalid email address without an “@” to elicit an alert informing the user to enter a valid email address with an “@”.
-  2. In the select box for the user to choose which option or options they want, hold down the ctrl button and click on more than one provided option to ensure it is possible for the user to select more than one option.
+  3. In the select box for the user to choose which option or options they want, hold down the ctrl button and click on more than one provided option to ensure it is possible for the user to select more than one option.
-  3. Reclick the selected options again, to ensure they can be removed and therefore changed.
+  4. Reclick the selected options again, to ensure they can be removed and therefore changed.
-  4. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up form.
+  5. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the sign up form.
+  6. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the sign up form.

 - Sign up form button:

   1. Click the form’s sign up button without entering any details, to ensure an alert shows up informing the user that completing all parts of the form is mandatory before submission.
   2. Complete all boxes in the form correctly and click on the sign up button at the end.
 Ensure an alert message appears telling the user that their information has been submitted.
-  3. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up form button.
+  3. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the sign up form button.
+  4. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the sign up form button.

 - Testimonials:

   1. Open the BusyBakes website.
   2. Click on the testimonials link in the navigation bar to jump down to the respective part of the website or scroll down to the testimonials section.
   3. Make sure that the images of the people, their baked items and their opinions are showcased clearly across the user’s screen.
-  4. Use the W3C Markup Validation Service to check that there are no other coding issues with the testimonials page.
+  4. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the testimonials section.
+  5. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the testimonials section.

 - Level of difficulty:

   1. Open the BusyBakes website.
   2. Click on the schedule link in the navigation bar to jump down to the respective part of the website or scroll down to the schedule section.
   3. Ensure all the text can be easily read and the different levels of difficulty can be easily located.
-  4. Use the W3C Markup Validation Service to check that there are no other coding issues with the schedule page.
+  4. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the schedule section.
+  5. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the schedule section.

 - Company values:

   1. Open the BusyBakes website.
   2. Click on the about us link in the navigation bar to jump down to the respective part of the website or scroll down to the about us section.
-  3. Make certain that the information provided in the about us page is easy to read with both the “What makes us unique?” and “Why choose us?” titles, clearly stated for the user to identify the company’s values and uniqueness.
+  3. Make certain that the information provided in the about us section is easy to read with both the “What makes us unique?” and “Why choose us?” titles, clearly stated for the user to identify the company’s values and uniqueness.
-  4. Use the W3C Markup Validation Service to check that there are no other coding issues with the about us page.
+  4. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the about us section.
+  5. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the about us section.

 - Social media icons:

   1. Open the BusyBakes website.
   2. Scroll down to the end of the page.
   3. Click on each social media icon one by one.
   4. Verify that clicking on each of these icons, opens up a new tab to the homepage of their respective website.
   5. Ensure the current BusyBakes website isn’t lost or changed during this process so the user can find their way back to it.
-  6. Use the W3C Markup Validation Service to check that there are no other coding issues with the social media icons.
+  6. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the social media icons.
+  7. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the social media icons.

 - Location:

   1. Open the BusyBakes website.
   2. Scroll down to the end of the page.
   3. Check to see if the footer contains details of the company’s address clearly.
-  4. Use the W3C Markup Validation Service to check that there are no other coding issues with the footer area containing BusyBakes’ location details.
+  4. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the footer area containing BusyBakes’ location details.
+  5. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the footer area containing BusyBakes’ location details.

 - Responsiveness:

   1. Using chrome development tools, display the website at different screen sizes starting at 320px and slowly drag the side of the screen to the right to gradually increase the size of the display screen.
-  2. When gradually increasing the size of the display screen using chrome development tools, check that the whole website across all its pages, is still legible to the user in terms of the: font size of the text, images and the sign up buttons, being adequate enough for the user to see and read.
+  2. When gradually increasing the size of the display screen using chrome development tools, check that the whole website across all its pages is still legible to the user in terms of the font size of the text, images and sign up buttons being adequate enough for the user to see and read.
   3. When gradually increasing the size of the display screen using chrome development tools, ensure that on smaller device screen sizes, such as mobiles and tablets, the Bootstrap navigation bar is shown to be collapsed with only the company name and the Font Awesome bars icon at opposite ends to each other, on it.
   4. Click on the bars icon to see if a dropdown menu appears with all the different website links, when on smaller screen sizes.
   5. When gradually increasing the size of the display screen using chrome development tools, ensure that once the laptop screen size has been reached, the collapsed navigation bar opens out so all the website links can be viewed across the top to the screen.
 The name BusyBakes, should be presented under the opened out navigation bar.
   6. Using chrome development tools, increase the size of the display screen on the testimonials page to ensure that from 320px - 767px, the images are displayed in a single column, using Bootstrap's column attribute.
 Once the screen size reaches 768px, the images should display with two at the top and one at the bottom; per testimonial.
 Also check the screen at 992px to ensure the images line up next to each other, in a single row, per testimonial.
   7. Using chrome development tools, increase the size of the display screen on the schedule page to ensure that from 320px - 767px, all the schedule boxes are shown in a single column, using Bootstrap's column attribute.
-Once the screen size reaches 768px, check that the first schedule box detailing the different types of classes, remains on top by itself on a single row and the four boxes containing the days and times line up with two on the next row down and the other two on the next row below that.
+Once the screen size reaches 768px check that the first schedule box detailing the different types of classes, remains on top by itself on a single row and the four boxes containing the days and times line up with two on the next row down and the other two on the next row below that.
-  8. Use the W3C Markup Validation Service to check that there are no other coding issues with the website when ensuring responsiveness.
+  8. Use the W3C Markup Validation Service to check that there are no HTML coding issues with the website when ensuring responsiveness.
+  9. Use the W3C CSS Validation Service to check that there are no CSS coding issues with the website when ensuring responsiveness.

 <!-- 6)Deployment -->